unik-name/docs.unikname.network/docs/uns-network-introduction/README.md

 # Understanding uns.network

-<uns/> is the decentralized network and the protocol dedicated to handle IDs rooted in the blockchain, aiming to secure any web and mobil connections, and to protect the user's privacy.
+<brand name="uns"/> is the decentralized network and the protocol dedicated to handle IDs rooted in the blockchain, aiming to secure any web and mobil connections, and to protect the user's privacy.
 This blockchain is specialized in providing Decentralized ID (also called DID), and offer a good Distributed Public Key Infrastructure (also called DPKI) solution, the basis of the next generation of authentication protocols.

 The blockchain is fueled with its own native token, UNS, a protocol and utility token.

-<uns/> and its IDs are the backbone of the Unikname solutions :
+<brand name="uns"/> and its IDs are the backbone of the Unikname solutions :
 - **`@unikname ID`:** Augmented pseudo under the sole control of its owner. @unikname IDs are self-sovereign and easy to remember multi-purpose IDs.
 They can replace email and password for fully confidential sign-up and log in, or used to control sharing of personal or business information over the web, and many more...
 - **`Unikname Connect`:** Unikname Connect is a privacy-by-design authentication solution, rewarding users who want to make internet a safer place.
 - **`Unikname Certificate Proofing`:** the solution to secure mobile apps against falsified TLS/SSL X509 certificates and against man-in-the-middle attacks.
 - **`Unikname URL-Checker`:** the solution to store a public proof of ownership of a URL over the web, could be a domain name, an image, a social account or any file.

-<uns/> has been designed to be used easily by everyone who needs to integrate self-sovereign identifiers in their software and applications, not only DAPP but also any traditional web platform.
+<brand name="uns"/> has been designed to be used easily by everyone who needs to integrate self-sovereign identifiers in their software and applications, not only DAPP but also any traditional web platform.

 :::tip What uns means?
 **uns** is an acronym and an homonym, it stands for **U**niversal-**N**ame-**S**ystem and for **U**nik**N**ame-**S**ystem.